Gangs in Australia: Outlaw motorcycle gangs

+The Hancock case, which saw a former policeman, Don Hancock, murdered in a case widely blamed on the Gypsy Jokers generated much tougher anti-bikie laws in Western Australia, giving the police to power to seize clubhouses and other gang property.
+In May 2004, the police broke up a joint drug venture involving the Hells Angels, the Gypsy Jokers, the Finks, the Nomads and the Rebels.
+The police seized drugs worth $23 million Australian dollars.
+On 3 September 2004, the Coffin Cheaters of Perth established their first chapter outside of Australia in Norway.
+The fact that the Norwegian Coffin Cheaters were working closely with a Hells Angels puppet gang, the Wizards, suggested that the Coffin Cheaters had the approval of the Hells Angels to operate in Norway, which has a number of secret ecstasy labs.

 In Western Australia they are involved in the drug trade.
+In June 2001, the Western Australia Police Force seized the home of Leslie "Lee" Hoddy, the national president of the Gypsy Jokers, as the proceeds of crime.
+An enraged Hoddy shouted at the policemen locking him out of his house "I know where you fuckers all live!", which led to him being charged with making death threats.
+Hoddy who had once been a millionaire died a poor man in 2004 as the Crown had seized his assets, property and bank accounts.
 Laws to deal with Bikie gangs (applying to any association, bike or otherwise) have been introduced into Northern Territory, South Australia, and are presently being looked at in NSW and Queensland.

-In early 2009, Comanchero Motorcycle Club and Hells Angels were involved in a clash at Sydney Airport.
+In early 2009, the Comanchero and the Hells Angels were involved in a clash at Sydney Airport.
 One Hell's Angels associate member was beaten to death in plain view of witnesses at the airport, and police estimated as many as 15 men were involved in the violence.
 Police documents detail the brawl as a result of the Comanchero and Hells Angels Presidents being on the same flight from Melbourne.
 Four suspects were arrested as a result of the altercation.
 The head of the Comancheros was initially sentenced to 21 years jail for the murder after a nine-month trial, but in May 2014 he was granted a retrial.
-4 years later on 14 February 2018, the now 'ex' Comanchero boss was gunned down out the front of a gym in Sydney in a possible retaliation attack.
+Four years later on 14 February 2018, the Comanchero ex-boss was gunned down outside the front of a gym in Sydney in a possible retaliation attack.